AsynchronousAI/cobalt/README.md

 - allocation tracker (track bytes and pool allocator stats)
 - `uwait`, `swait`, `mwait` for system sleep
 - new std functions
+- Vector2 and Vector3 type (5x faster than Vector libraries)
 - `unix`, `win`, and `core` (core is cross plat) for lowlevel system calls
 - AOT compiler byte->C or byte->LLVMIR if you have LLVM capable version of cobalt
 - libclang bindings (compile C code from Cobalt)